-How To Play The Piano Despite Years of Lessons: What Music Is and How to Make It at Home by Ward Cannel (Paperback, 2005)
+How to Play the Piano Despite Years of Lessons : What Music Is and How to Make It at Home by Fred Marx (1981, Trade Paperback)

 Price: